muwerk/mupplet-core/README.md

 <img src="https://github.com/muwerk/examples/blob/master/Resources/FrequencyCounter.jpg" align="right" width="8%">

 * [`FrequencyCounter`][FrequencyCounter_DOC] The frequency counter mupplet measures impulse frequencies on a GPIO using interrupts.
 An ESP32 can reliably measure up to about 80kHz.
 See [FrequencyCounter application notes][FrequencyCounter_NOTES] for a Geiger counter sample.

+* [`LightsPCA9685`][PCA9685_DOC] The PCA 9685 16 Channels Light Mupplet allows to control up to 16 leds or light's state, brightness using modes such as user-controlled, blink, soft-wave, one-time pulse and automatic pattern playback.
+See [PCA9685 Application Notes][PCA9685_NOTES] for an example and more information.

 Development and Design considerations
 -------------------------------------